stashed/docs/docs/concepts/crds/repository.md

 - **backend prefix/subPath**
 `prefix` of any backend denotes the directory inside the backend where the backed up snapshots will be stored.
 In case of **Local** backend, `subPath` is used for this purpose.

+- **spec.usagePolicy**
+`spec.usagePolicy` indicates the namespaces from where the repository can be referred by other objects.
+Here, the field `spec.usagePolicy.allowedNamespaces.from: Same` specifies this reposotory can only be referred from the same namespace where the repository resides.

 - **spec.wipeOut**
 As the name implies, `spec.wipeOut` field indicates whether Stash operator should delete backed up files from the backend when `Repository` crd is deleted.
 The default value of this field is `false` which tells Stash to not delete backed up data when a user deletes a `Repository` crd.